freenas/freenas-docs/userguide/system.rst

 :menuselection:`Dashboard`
 and clicking :guilabel:`INITIATE FAILOVER`.
 Wait for the :ref:`failover` process to finish and log back in to the |web-ui|.
-If the log in screen is not shown, enter the IP address of the previously standby |ctrlr-term|
+If the log in screen is not shown, enter the IP address of the previous standby |ctrlr-term|
 in the browser address bar and log in.
 The |ctrlr-term| that was :guilabel:`(Standby)` is now shown as :guilabel:`(Active)` in the :menuselection:`Dashboard`.